dark-nova/dolphin-save-helper/README.md

 ⚠ Note that although this program attempts to manipulate files in a safe manner (using symlinks, for example), `restore` is a destructive procedure that overwrites the save file with the backup.

+## Requirements

+This code is designed around the following:

+- Python 3.6+
+- `PyYAML` for config

+⚠ Note that this setup has only been tested on Debian-like distros.
+Other \*nix derivatives should work fine, but no guarantees will be made. **Windows may work but will remain untested.**

 ## [Config](config.yaml.example)
 Examine the file: